Hacko97/rest-framework-tutorial-with-azure/README.md

-# REST framework tutorial with Azure
+# AzureGithub - REST framework tutorial

 This is my fork of the example code from the [Django REST Tramework tutorial][tut] code with explanation of how to deploy with Azure for part of [Accelerate web development with Azure and GitHub](https://aka.ms/azurewebinar-azure-and-github) webinar demos.